timescale/docs/CONTRIBUTING.md

 # Contribute to Timescale documentation

 Timescale documentation is open for contribution from all community members.
 The current source is in this repository.

 This page explains the process and guidelines to follow when contributing to Timescale documentation.

 ## Contribution process

 You can contribute to Timescale documentation in the following ways:

 - [Create an issue][docs-issues] in this repository and describe the proposed change.
 Our doc team will take care of it.
+- Update the docs yourself and have your change reviewed and published by our doc team.

+To make the contribution yourself:

+1. Get the documentation source code in one of the following ways:

-- [Fork this repository][github-fork] and propose changes in the fork.
+    - No write access?
+[Fork this repository][github-fork].
-- If you have a write access to this repository, create a branch from `latest` and raise a pull request directly.
+    - Already have a write access?
+[Clone this repository][github-clone].

+2. Create a branch from `latest`, make your changes, and raise a pull request back to `latest` in the upstream repository.

-When raising your first PR, you are prompted to sign a Contributor License Agreement (CLA).
+3. Sign a Contributor License Agreement (CLA).

+   You have to sign the CLA only the first time you raise a PR.
 This helps to ensure that the community is free to use your contributions.

+4. Review your changes.

-The documentation site is statically generated with [Gatsby][gatsby].
-Its source code is in a separate private repository, which pulls in the content from this repository on each build.
+   The documentation site is generated in a separate private repository using [Gatsby][gatsby].
 Once you raise a PR for any branch, GitHub will **automatically** generate a preview for your changes and attach the link in the comments.
 Any new commits will be visible at the same URL.
 If you don't see the latest changes, try an incognito browser window.
+Automated builds are not available for PRs in forked repositories.

 ## Language